NEW! For a Web Only library card, follow this link.

 Ask a Library Staff member for help.
 We can tell you whether we still have your name in our database, and whether there are any outstanding fines on your account.
-We are usually required to collect money for lost or damaged items, but we will work with you to figure out how to reduce fines and fees so that you will be able to check materials out again.
+We are usually required to collect money for lost or damaged items, but we will work with you to reduce fines and fees so that you may check materials out again.

-FAQ – Somone else used my card to check out a lot of things, and then lost them.
+FAQ – Someone else used my card to check out a lot of things, and then lost them.
 Why am I responsible for those fines?

 When you signed the application for the card, you agreed to be responsible for anything checked out on the card.
 It is always best not to let your card be used for another person’s items.
 If your card was stolen, you need to let the Library know so that we can cancel the card and issue you a new one.